bellingcat/EDGAR/README.md

     - Match the GAAP tags with their plain English term
     - Keep a database of orphan tags, and add them into the dictionary, manually

-The quality of any programatically produced fincial dataset is not going to be as accurate or as complete as a S&P Global or Bloomberg subscription.
+The quality of any programatically produced finacial dataset is not going to be as accurate or as complete as a S&P Global or Bloomberg subscription.
 The dataset I have created is of comparable accuracy to what you can find on Yahoo Finance, but spans a wider time frame, and is good enough for me to use in my own projects such as [Market Inference](https://www.marketinference.com/) and [Graham](https://graham.marketinference.com/info).

 I believe we can keep improving this dataset – with your help!
 Please report inconsistencies to me and I will do my best to improve the existing method.
 I also am designing an entirely new method that I will implement early next year, based on the scraping of tables embedded in yearly/quarterly reports.

 # Text Search all EDGAR Filings

 If you're interested in finding all the documents mentioning a certain person or a phrase in the EDGAR database, you can do that via text search.
 The problem is that there is no way to programmatically access the results.
-As a solution, I've built a [search and scraping script](EDGAR_text_search.py) in Python that allows you to search for up to two distinct phrases, to modify the desired time frame, and to search only quarterly/yearly reports if desired.
+As a solution, I've built a [search and scraping script](EDGAR_text_search.py) in Python that allows you to search for up to 3 distinct phrases, to modify the desired time frame, and to search only quarterly/yearly reports if desired.
 Note that the method I have created is reliable up to the limit of 10,000 search results.
 So I recommend doing a few manual searches first to tailor the parameters until you get an acceptable quantity of results.

 The script will give you a .CSV table with the date, name of the company, place of registration, place of business, ticker symbol, filing type, filing link, and document link.

 Let me know how it works!
-In a few months I will provide an updated version that automatically breaks over-ambitious searches into manageable time frames, and I will try to include whatever other reasonable suggestions I receive.
+In a few months I will provide an updated version that automatically breaks over-ambitious searches into manageable time frames, and I will also try to include whatever other reasonable suggestions I receive.

 # RSS Feed Customizer